Interacting with Council

 How do I submit a letter to City Council and are there any deadlines which I should be aware of?

-Is there anything which I need to know about making a presentation?
+Is there anything I need to know about making a presentation?

 Items on an agenda are dealt with in the order they appear.
 Generally the Administration will make their presentation, followed by those individuals approved to speak on the item.